 Regarding section 7.3, only one joint meeting was held with AG 5 and VCEG, and this meeting was held on Monday 18 July 1400-1500 UTC.
 The topics discussed related to 4.3 test conditions and 4.5 test material (see 2.13 scheduling, where the correct information had been included in the report)

-Regarding section 7.4, only one BoG was held withn the topic of neural network-based video coding (see 5.2.1 and particularly JVET-AA0247 for further details).
+Regarding section 7.4, only one BoG was held by JVET, with the topic of neural network-based video coding (see 5.2.1 and particularly JVET-AA0247 for further details).

 In section 11, the agreed deadline is for the 28th meeting (not 27th).